oricis/notes/contents/lamp/ubuntu-for-dummies.md

 an installation usb disk o similar, then list the partition, unmount the system partition and run the `fsck` command.

 ***

+## Open files

+ > .AppImage

+This file contains an executable program.
+It won't be installed.
+To run the program write on the terminal:

+    chmod a+x file_name.AppImage
+    ./file_name.AppImage

+ > .run

+To open a file of this type write on the terminal:

+    chmod +x file_name.run
+    ./file_name.run

+***